Find Affordable College Courses

 Harrisonburg, VA

-Out of the 17 schools in Virginia that were part of this year’s ranking, James Madison University landed the # 5 spot on the list.
-Located in the small city of Harrisonburg, JMU is a public college with a very large student population.
+A rank of #5 on this year’s list means James Madison University is a great place for economics students working on their bachelor’s degree.
+Located in the city of Harrisonburg, JMU is a public college with a fairly large student population.

 This translates to an average monthly loan payment of $526, based on a 10-year repayment plan.